Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 We want to have derivatives of homomorphisms such as `f` be computed _automatically_.
 There are many approaches to doing this with Julia, ranging from symbolic differentiation with #link("https://juliapackages.com/p/Symbolics")[`Symbolics.jl`] to using #link("https://juliapackages.com/p/Zygote")[`Zygote.jl`] to differentiate code.

-In our case, we’re not doing anything fancy — just building vectors with mathematical functions line `sin` — so all we’ll need is an implementation of dual numbers.
+In our case, we're not doing anything fancy — just building vectors with mathematical functions line `sin` — so all we'll need is an implementation of dual numbers.

 == Dual numbers